 - Bottom line

-FWaaS is a cloud-based firewall that can be used to remotely secure your network’s access points and internal communications paths.
+FWaaS is a cloud-based firewall that can be used to remotely secure network access points and internal communications paths.
 As a ready-for-you service, FWaaS is the ideal solution for companies with little technical experience or those that can’t afford to deploy and maintain their own on-premises firewall solution.

 Comprehensive network and endpoint visibility

-All incoming and outgoing network traffic is routed into the FWaaS cloud to be monitored, scanned, and logged, allowing for a centralized and comprehensive view of your network and its endpoints.
-The same central management dashboard can be used to deploy and monitor the operations of the remaining tools included in the FWaaS offering.
+All incoming and outgoing network traffic is routed into the FWaaS cloud to be monitored, scanned, and logged, allowing for a centralized and comprehensive view of a network and its endpoints.
+Through an internet connection to the FWaaS web client, IT teams gain access to a single dashboard that enables them to oversee the entirety of the network’s traffic, including user and application behavior.

-Most FWaaS providers allow you to integrate the cloud with the organization’s SIEM or Endpoint Detection and Monitoring (EDR) solutions for more optimized security.
+Most FWaaS providers allow IT teams to integrate the cloud with the organization’s SIEM or endpoint detection and response (EDR) solutions for more optimized security.
+Connecting multiple security solutions so they communicate reduces cybersecurity silos and helps teams better identify vulnerabilities throughout the entire infrastructure.

 Centralized policy set up and enforcement

-One of a firewall’s most critical features is determining and enforcing your network’s security and privacy policies on all devices and applications.
-They’re the guidelines that define how the firewall should react to traffic that meets set criteria of dangerous or suspicious behavior.
+One of a firewall’s most critical features is determining and enforcing an enterprise network’s security and privacy policies on all devices and applications.
+These policies are the guidelines that define how the firewall should react to traffic that meets set criteria of dangerous or suspicious behavior.

-As an online solution that’s constantly connected to all monitored devices and applications of your network, any changes to the security policies are immediately enforced without delay.
+The service’s central management dashboard can be used to set policies and deploy and monitor the operations of the remaining tools included in the FWaaS offering.
+Since a firewall service is an online solution that’s constantly connected to all monitored devices and applications of a network, any changes to the security policies are immediately enforced.

-Working with a cloud model means your FWaaS solution is capable of adopting a zero-trust framework.
-Through the centralization of the firewall online, your zero-trust framework could be used to authenticate and validate the identity of all network users, applications, and devices before they’re granted access or communication privileges.
+Working with a cloud model means a FWaaS solution is capable of adopting a zero-trust framework.
+Through the centralization of the firewall online, a business’s zero-trust framework could be used to authenticate and validate the identity of all network users, applications, and devices before they’re granted access or communication privileges.

 Zero trust alongside considerate network access control reduces the rates of latency and bandwidth use up in the network by limiting the overall and unnecessary access to network resources.

-As a SaaS service, FWaaS solutions are highly scalable and require little to no technical preparation on your end.
-Simply increasing your bandwidth and traffic filtering allowance with the FWaaS vendor should be enough to add anywhere from a few devices and accounts to new servers and applications to your network’s architecture.
+As a SaaS service, FWaaS solutions are highly scalable and require little to no technical preparation on the customer’s end.
+Simply increasing bandwidth and traffic filtering allowance with the FWaaS vendor should be enough to add anywhere from a few devices and accounts to new servers and applications to a network’s architecture.

 Zscaler is a cloud and network security company based in San Jose, California.
 It offers a variety of cloud-based services that enable businesses to employ zero-trust solutions to boost security, flexibility, and resiliency.